 Selecting a step and pressing F9 on the keyboard also results in the addition of a breakpoint.

 So, once a breakpoint gets inserted, the test will run until the step where it is inserted normally and will come to a halt before executing it.
-At the point the tester can perform the required observations for which the program was stopped and continue to run it by choosing the “Run” option one more time from the main menu whenever he is ready.
+At this point, the tester can perform the required observations for which the program was stopped and continue to run it by choosing the “Run” option one more time from the main menu whenever he is ready.

-If we add a breakpoint from the keyword view, the same is displayed in the Expert view also in front of the line corresponding to the row to which it gets added.
+If we add a breakpoint from the keyword view, the same is displayed in the Expert view as well at the front of the line corresponding to the row to which it gets added.

-The vice versa is true too, if you add a breakpoint from the Expert view, it gets reflected in the keyword view.
+Vice versa is true too if you add a breakpoint from the Expert view, as it gets reflected in the keyword view.

-As simple as it is to insert a breakpoint it is even simpler to delete is once its purpose is served or when it is no longer needed.
+As simple as it is to insert a breakpoint, it is even simpler to delete once its purpose is served or when it is no longer required.

 The coming QTP tutorial will deal with how to record a new test and what are the factors that determine the success of a being able to do so.